-Although the trial court may not appoint a mitigation specialist in these cases, the court may appoint a forensic sentencing expert for purposes of conducting a forensic social evaluation pursuant to s.
-921.1401, F.S.
+Although the trial court may not appoint a mitigation specialist in these cases, the court may appoint a forensic sentencing expert for purposes of conducting a forensic social evaluation pursuant to ss.
+921.1401 (initial sentencing) or 921.1402 (sentence review),, F.S.
 The rate for the service cannot exceed \$75 per hour.
 Under these circumstances, an investigator must be appointed (at the rate of \$50 per hour) for purposes of conducting the investigatory portion of the evaluation such as gathering records and obtaining pertinent information.
 The scope of the forensic sentencing expert's services will be limited to performing the forensic social workup of the defendant.